aws/s2n-tls/bindings/rust/s2n-tls-sys/README.md

 This crate is not intended for direct consumption by end consumers.
 Interested developers should instead look at the [s2n-tls](https://crates.io/crates/s2n-tls) or [s2n-tls-tokio](https://crates.io/crates/s2n-tls-tokio) crates.
 These  provide higher-level, more ergonomic bindings than the `s2n-tls-sys` crate.

-This crate supports using pre-built libs2n following the next steps below:
+# Bring Your Own libs2n

+The `s2n-tls-sys` crate contains the raw C code of `s2n-tls`.
+By default, it follows this build process:

+1. Uses the system C compiler to build `libs2n.a`
+2. Links the built `libs2n.a` to the Rust bindings
+3. Links against `aws-lc` through the `aws-lc-rs` crate

+However, you can customize this process to use your own pre-built libs2n library.
+Here's how you can do that:

 1. Clone [s2n-tls](https://github.com/aws/s2n-tls) and compile your preferred configuration of s2n-tls.

 You may choose to link against a specific libcrypto at this step.
-For more information, see [Building with a specific libcrypto](https://github.com/aws/s2n-tls/blob/main/docs/BUILD.md#building-with-a-specific-libcrypto)
+For more information, see [Building with a specific libcrypto](https://github.com/aws/s2n-tls/blob/main/docs/BUILD.md#building-with-a-specific-libcrypto).
+Also see [Building s2n-tls](https://github.com/aws/s2n-tls/blob/main/docs/BUILD.md#building-s2n-tls) for further guidance on configuring s2n-tls for your own use case.
 ```
 cmake . -Bbuild -DBUILD_SHARED_LIBS=on -DBUILD_TESTING=off
 cmake --build build -- -j $(nproc)
 ```

-2. cd into your rust project and set environment variables to libs2n library sources.
+2. `cd` into your rust project and set environment variables to your libs2n library sources.

 This tells the bindings to link to pre-built libs2n when running the build script for s2n-tls-sys
 ```